tforster/webproducer/README.md

-  -x, --prefix-css            Enable autoprefixing of CSS (default: false) --no-scripts                Do not process scripts --no-css                    Do not process stylesheets --no-files                  Do not process files --no-pages                  Do not process pages
+  -x, --prefix-css            Enable autoprefixing of CSS (default: false) --no-scripts                Do not process scripts --no-css                    Do not process stylesheets --no-files                  Do not process static files --no-uris                   Do not process uris
   -h, --help                  display help for command
 ```